huangyingting/bingo-microservices/README.md

 - Message queue, rabbitmq provides message exchange between BS and BI services.
 BS service publishes click stream to rabbitmq, and BI service subscribes to click stream.

-- Unique alias generator, when create a short url, a 7 characters alias will be generated, bingo supports a [sonyflake](https://github.com/sony/sonyflake) based algorithm to generate this alias among at most 16 machines.
+- Unique alias generator, when create a short url, a 7 characters alias will be generated, bingo supports a [sonyflake](https://github.com/sony/sonyflake) based algorithm to generate this alias.

-- Distributed lock, when generate alias, the algorithm requires a unique machine ID so no duplicated alias will be genereated among each machine, ETCD distributed lock is used here to provide this capability.
+- Distributed lock, when generate alias, the algorithm requires a unique machine ID so no duplicated alias will be genereated from each machine, ETCD distributed lock is used here to provide this capability.

 - Caching and bloom filter support, on top of database layer, BS service also uses redis for caching and bloom filter to protect database from overloading.